 Before we get started, let’s define old and new.
 Remember that “old” homes are often called existing, used, or resale homes, but for this article we will just refer to them as old to keep it simple.
 For the purposes of this discussion, I will define an old home as anything older than 20 years old, and a new home as anything newer than 20 years old.
 Yes, I realize that 20 years is not that long ago.
 Someone who is 20 years old is certainly not old; however, on a home, there are things that begin happening in this time period that set it apart from a newer home.

 Costs: New House vs. Old House

 According to one source, the median cost of a new home in 2019 was about $330,000 and the cost of an old home was $240,000.
-That is almost a $100,000 difference!
-In instant savings, $100,000 is a lot of money- enough money to make people think twice about buying that perfect, never-lived in house.
+That’s almost a $100,000 difference in instant savings! $100,000 is a lot of money- enough money to make people think twice about buying that perfect, never-lived in house.
 However, something to consider is the amount of money that will be sunk into a home after you buy it.
 If you are buying a new home, repairs and renovations should be minimal (if any), whereas older homes usually require more repairs and renovations to suit your taste.
 We will talk more about this next.